Caring for your stoma

 - Make sure you have everything ready before you change the bag: a new bag, wet and dry wipes for cleaning, a rubbish bag for waste and any accessories you use.

 - Bring supplies with you when you’re out and about.
-Keep some in your car/pocket/bag for peace of mind.
+Keep some in your car/pocket/bag.

 - When you go on holiday, remember to take enough supplies with you.

 - Find out about stoma accessories to help make you more comfortable.
 These include girdles, support belts, deodorisers, wipes, skin protective wipes, lotions and creams, adhesive removers, stoma paste, rings and disposal bags.

 - Keep in touch with your stoma nurses and let them know if you would like to change the products or accessories you’re using.